 Calculation of “Pan-Gene-Very-Rare-Missense-Variant-Likelihood-Ratio” (PG-VRMV-LR)

 The PG-VRMV-LR was generated as the positive likelihood ratio for SDHB/SDHD for frequency of VRMVs in PCC/PGL cases compared to population controls.
 To estimate the frequency of VRMVs in SDHB/SDHD in the general population, we made comparison to the largest available single-ethnicity control population, the v2.1.1(non-cancer)NFE series.
 We also performed a modified PG-VRMV-LR estimation excluding established pathogenic VRMVs observed recurrently in the case series.
-We defined these as variants classified in ClinVar as Pathogenic/Likely Pathogenic and observed in more than 8 probands.
-This rather conservative threshold was derived from visual inspection of the frequency distribution and equates to a variant present in >1/800 probands or constituting in our series >5% of all VRMVs).
+We defined these as variants classified in ClinVar as Pathogenic/Likely Pathogenic and observed in more than 8 probands in our series.
+This rather conservative threshold, derived from visual inspection of the frequency distribution, equates to a variant present in >1/800 probands or constituting in our series >5% of all VRMVs).

 Calculation of “Domain-Specific-Very-Rare-Missense-Variant-Likelihood-Ratio” (DS-VRMV-LR)